Site icon Rethinking Business Communications Blog

 b) They used rhetorical tools such as analogy, repetition, and rhyming to simplify complex issues or make their points easy to remember.

 c) They coined clever frameworks.
-The speaker who spoke on fintech companies’ battle for supremacy in the industry used alliteration when highlighting the ‘3 Ds’ in her recommendations: digitisation, disruption, and dynamism.
+The speaker who spoke on fintech companies’ battle for supremacy in the industry used alliteration when highlighting the ‘3 Ds’ in her recommendations: Disruption, Democratisation, and Dynamism.

 d) They indirectly engaged with the audience by coaxing them to do quick mental exercises — which we did, and then we gave them our full attention.